Jack Forsythe

-James Adger "Jack" Forsythe Jr. (August 4, 1882 – April 3, 1957), nicknamed "Pee Wee" Forsythe, was an American college football player and coach.
+James Adger "Jack" Forsythe Jr. (August 4, 1882 – April 3, 1957), nicknamed "Pee Wee", was an American college football player and coach.
 Forsythe has an important place in the history of college athletics in the U.S. state of Florida as the first head coach of the team now known as the University of Florida Gators.
 He had previously been the last football coach at Florida State College, now Florida State University, before it was reorganized as a school for women.

 Early years

 Forsythe was born in Brevard, North Carolina.
 He claimed to have been at the first instance of the "Big Thursday" Clemson–South Carolina rivalry in Columbia, South Carolina in 1896.

 College playing career

 Forsythe was a standout football player at right guard for Clemson Agricultural College (now Clemson University) in Clemson, South Carolina, playing for three years under coach John Heisman, from 1901 to 1903.
 Heisman's Clemson Tigers football teams finished 3–1–1, 6–1 and 4–1–1 during those seasons, claiming southern championships in the latter two, and Forsythe started in each of those games.
 Moreover, he played every minute of those eighteen games, providing a remarkable example of athletic stamina and resilience.
 As was typical in the early 1900s, Forsythe played both offense and defense.
 Teammates on the line included Vet Sitton, Hope Sadler, and O. L. Derrick.